Honey20/Camouflage/DES/README.md

 - **des_encryption.c:** This is the program to encrypt the given text.
 - **des_decryption.c:** This is the program to decrypt the given text.
 - **round_key_generation.c:** This is the program to generate 16 round keys needed for encryption and decryption.

+## Compile and Run
+    gcc filename.c -lm
+    ./a.out